contactmridulhere-commits/Multi-Vital-Device/README.md

 Set this correctly.
-Mains hum survives the low-pass and is then amplified by the R-peak detector's derivative stage, which walks the detected peak position by several samples per beat and puts a floor of roughly 25 ms under RMSSD — inside the physiological range, so HRV becomes noise wearing a number.
+Mains hum survives the low-pass and is then amplified by the R-peak detector's derivative stage, which walks the detected peak position by several samples per beat and puts a floor of roughly 25 ms under RMSSD, inside the physiological range, so HRV becomes noise wearing a number.

 ### ECG grid